concordant-app/documentation/README.md

 <br />
 <br />

-The test round is created based on feature configurations.
+The test plan, and therefore the test round, is created with feature configurations.
+The feature configurations are glob matchers to files, which means your naming conventions and project structures are meaningful.

 <br clear="left"/>